-The Company anticipates spending US\$250,000 to carry out the initial portion of its next phase exploration program on the Dixie Flats/North Star property and US\$75,000 to make the property option payment that will be due on January 11, 2025.
-The Company also anticipates spending \$50,000 to cover anticipated general and administrative costs and legal, audit and office overhead expenses for the next 12-month period.
-At January 31, 2024, the Company had cash of \$562,450 and prepaid expenses related to the drill program on the Dixie Flats - North Star Gold Project of \$72,790.
-As of the date of this MD&A, the Company has cash of \$•, which is insufficient to cover all expected exploration, operations and administrative expenses for the next twelve months.
+The Company will require \$100,000 to fund exploration on the Pontiac Uranium Project in order to keep the option agreement relating to the project in good standing.
+The Company also anticipates spending about \$50,000 to cover anticipated general and administrative costs and legal, audit and office overhead expenses for the next 12-month period.
+At the date of this MD&A, the Company had cash of \$104,703, which is insufficient to cover all expected exploration, operations and administrative expenses for the next twelve months.
 The Company cannot offer any assurance that expenses will not exceed management's expectations.
 The Company may require additional funds and will be dependent upon its ability to secure equity and/or debt financing, the availability of which cannot be assured.